GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Assassin.md

 Once per round, you may move 1 yard on land.
 This does not count as an action and does not count against your movement.

 ### 2) Weapon Familiarity
-You gain a level of training in a weapon of your choice and have specialization in a weapon of your choice.
+You gain a level of training in a weapon of your choice and have specialization in another weapon of your choice.

 ### 2) False Swipe
 Once per round, when you perform a Feint, if a creature within 2 yards performs a reaction in response to it, it does not count against your reaction for the round.